neloduka-sobe/evolution-photos/notes.md

-Add parent to the sprites so dont need another if save the steps with pickle transparent background
+Add parent to the sprites so dont need another if load saved steps transparent background increasing num_of_sprites every iteration